bashojs/basho/README.md

 template string, with the variable ‘x’ holding the input from the preceding command in the pipeline.
 Remember to quote or escape characters which hold a special meaning in your shell, such as $, >, <, |, () etc.

+Tip: Single quotes are far easier to work with, since double quotes will try to expand $variables inside it.

 ```bash
 # Prints 1000.
 Escape the $.